-A customer survey was undertaken to establish customer perception of the Council's car parks.
+A customer survey was undertaken in December 2023 to establish customer perception of the Council's car parks.
 The qualitative data received from customers will be used to inform the action plan which will be developed as park of this strategy.
 Quantitative data around methods of payment and perception of the car parks will inform future amendments to the strategy and how our car parks operate.
+Future surveys will be conducted to determine if the improvements made in our car parks are reflected by a more positive customer perception.